 In most cases, you will not be able to pursue a successful claim against your employer for denying your workers’ compensation claim.
 Employers are required to pay for employees’ injuries, even if the worker was at fault.
 The trade-off is that they are immune from liability.

-Whether you suffered an injury on the job in New Orleans Parish, or anywhere else across Louisiana, you have the right to attempt to seek compensation for your medical bills, pain, and suffering.
+Whether you suffered an injury on the job in New Orleans Parish or anywhere else across Louisiana, you have the right to attempt to seek compensation for your medical bills, pain, and suffering.
 The team at the Morris Bart knows how confusing this can be, and we are ready to help you understand your options, if any.

 Questions?Call 800-537-8185